What: Understand the basics of building a website.

 WHY SPEND WHEN YOU DON’T HAVE TO?

-Although a lot of small business people tend to think saving money is better than saving time, the danger with that approach is that website building can get quite involved, tedious, and complex quickly (e.g., website security, staying abreast of the changes Google makes to its algorithm, automatic updates made to WordPress themes that end up “breaking” plugins, etc.).
+Although a lot of small business people tend to think saving money is better than saving time, website building can get quite involved, tedious, and complex quickly (e.g., website security, staying abreast of the changes Google makes to its algorithm, automatic updates made to WordPress themes that end up “breaking” plugins, etc.).

 In other words, while it is always smart to not pay for something you don’t need, it is also smart to avoid spending a lot of time on YouTube, Google, etc., learning a little about things not essential to your business only to end up with a subpar product that you need to pay someone later to start-over or fix.